UniversalDependencies/docs/_hu-feat/Negative.md

 shortdef: 'whether the word can be or is negated'
 ---

-This feature is not used in Hungarian
+This feature is not used in Hungarian.